semanticdatalayer/sml-models-tutorials-tpcds/utilities/benchmarks/README.md

 10. `-l` -> Output directory for JMeter CSV & HTML file (example: `Benchmark-Results`)

 ## Output
 The output from the benchmark script will be written to the directory specified in the [benchmark_runner.sh](benchmark_runner.sh) file.
 It will create two root directories: CSV output and HTML output.
 Within these directories, the scripts will create a directory for each thread group (1, 5, 25, 50) and a directory that combines all the thread groups.
+You can use this [Tableau Workbook](TPC-DS-Benchmark-AtScale.jmx) to load the CSV files with pre-formatted reports.
+To load multiple results files, follow these [instructions](https://community.tableau.com/s/question/0D54T00000C6l3wSAB/connecting-to-mutliple-csv-files).